Phallus impudicus

-Phallus impudicus, known colloquially as the common stinkhorn, is a widespread fungus in the Phallaceae (stinkhorn) family.
+Phallus impudicus, known colloquially as the common stinkhorn, is a widespread species of fungus in the Phallaceae (stinkhorn) family.
 It is recognizable for its foul odor and its phallic shape when mature, the latter feature giving rise to several names in 17th-century England.

-It is a common mushroom in Europe and North America, where it occurs in habitats rich in wood debris such as forests and mulched gardens.
+It is a common mushroom in Europe and North America, where it occurs in habitats rich in wood debris, such as forests and mulched gardens.
 It appears from summer to late autumn.
 The fruiting structure is tall and white with a slimy, dark olive colored conical head.
 Known as the gleba, this material contains the spores, and is transported by insects which are attracted by the odor—described as resembling carrion.

-Despite its foul smell, it is not usually poisonous and immature mushrooms are consumed in parts of France and Germany.
+Despite its foul smell, it is not usually poisonous and immature mushrooms are consumed cooked on their own or feature as an ingredient in cuisines of parts of the Czech Republic, France and Germany.

 Taxonomy

 The Italian naturalist Ulisse Aldrovandi described the fungus in 1560 with name fungus priapeus, and he depicted it in his series of water-coloured plates called teatro della natura ('nature's theater' 1560–1590).
 Another botanist, John Gerard called it the "pricke mushroom" or "fungus virilis penis effigie" in his General Historie of Plants of 1597, and John Parkinson referred to it as "Hollanders workingtoole" or "phallus hollandicus" in his Theatrum botanicum of 1640.
 Linnaeus described it in his 1753 Species Plantarum, and it still bears its original binomial name.
 Its specific epithet, impudicus, is derived from the Latin for "shameless" or "immodest".